vchatterji/opml2json/README.md

 	sudo node parser.js inputfile.opml outputfile.json

-Or from Windows, open a command prompt as Administraotr and then
+Or from Windows, open a command prompt as Administrator and then

 	node parser.js inputfile.opml outputfile.json

 Testing
 =======
-A sample Mindnode file is included with this project.
+A sample Mindnode "file" (it is actually a folder) is included with this project.
 We have used this file with Mindnode Pro and exported to OPML.

 The exported OPML file is also provided with the project.
-Go ahead try out this tool on the file.
+Go ahead try out this tool on the OPML file.

 A zip archive is also included with includes a sample of the HTML required to use the generated file using D3.